-If you are looking to begin benchmarking employee benefits in France for 2022, look no further than this French employee benefits report provided by Gerep, Asinta’s employee benefits consulting Partner in France.
+If you are looking to begin benchmarking employee benefits in France for 2022, look no further than this Market and Benchmark Insight Report for France – 2022, provided by Gerep, Asinta’s employee benefits consulting Partner in France.

 Inside you’ll find detailed information about the mandatory and supplementary employee benefits norms for employers with employees in the country.
 A summary of mandatory employer contributions and an overview of common perks are also provided in the report.